-A company formulating a mixture on behalf of another company/brand name is also a formulator (a toll formulator) and thus a downstream user.
+A company formulating a mixture on behalf of another company/brand name (the company owning the mixture) is also a formulator (i.e. a toll formulator) and thus a downstream user.
 A toll formulator in the EU is the entity that first supplies and makes the mixture available on the market, even though the toll formulator does not itself own the product or the intellectual property rights.

 The toll formulator thus has the obligations associated with CLP Article 45.
-In practice, the company which actually produces the mixture should have the relevant compositional information required by Annex VIII.
+In practice, the company which actually produces the mixture (in this case the toll formulator) should have the relevant compositional information required by Annex VIII.
 This is the company in the position to respond to any request for additional information from the authorities (in the cases foreseen by the legislation, see section 7).
 If the company owning the mixture simply stores and places the mixture on the market they would be a distributor.
-If the same company subsequently themselves uses that mixture, for example in the formulation of another one, it would be a downstream user and would have submission obligations.
+However, if the same company subsequently themselves uses that mixture, for example in the formulation of another one, they would be a downstream user and would have submission obligations under Article 45 for the newly formulated mixture.